mayurmudoi/React-Native-Projects/README.md

 ## Connect with Me

-If you have any questions or want to connect with me, you can find me on [LinkedIn](https://www.linkedin.com/in/mayurmudoi/) or [Twitter](https://twitter.com/MudoiMayur).
+If you want to connect with me, you can find me on [LinkedIn](https://www.linkedin.com/in/mayurmudoi/) or [Twitter](https://twitter.com/MudoiMayur).

 Let's learn and grow together!
 Happy coding! 🚀